 Ex.
 10940 WILSHIRE BLVD\FL-19\SUITE-10

 Yes.
 This capability is available for one time and monthly recurring charges only, excluding call usage charges.
-Complete an FAU change order via IT Services Web center or contact IT Services Client Support at (310) 825-8000.
+Complete an FAU change order via IT Services Web center or contact the IT Services Support Center at (310) 267-HELP (4357).

-Contact IT Services Client Support Services at (310) 825-8000 IT Services Billing Services at email@example.com in order to request the new service.
+Contact the IT Services Support Center at (310) 267-HELP (4357) or IT Services Billing Services at email@example.com in order to request the new service.
 IT Services will field your request and instruct you to submit a brief statement on company letterhead including:

 - Indication of acceptance of financial responsibility for communications charges